ahpawel/teamcity-2021/README.md

 ```

 To activate an agent go to Agents > [Unauthorized](http://localhost:8111/agents.html?tab=unauthorizedAgents) and click Authorize near the agent.

-Set `teamcity.docker.use.sudo=true` in `buildAgent.properties` file if needed and restart worker.

 ## Preperation before the first build